kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(v\) Allow the proper use, operation, maintenance, and management of the airport as a public facility.

-\(14\) Any other airport development described in §151.35(a) that is specifically approved by the Administrator.
+\(14\) Any other airport development described in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.35   Airport development and facilities to which subparts B and C apply.|§151.35]](a) that is specifically approved by the Administrator.

 \(c\) A project for acquiring land that has been or will be donated to the sponsor is not eligible for inclusion in the Federal-aid Airport Program, unless the project also includes other items of airport development that would require a sponsor's contribution equal to or more than the United States share of the value of the donated land as appraised by the Administrator.